Hike at a Glance

 At the trail junction, hikers turn right and ascend to the summit of Mount William, which stands at 1153 metres and is marked by radio masts.
 After exploring the summit, the descent follows a bitumen road until reaching the gate and Mount William Carpark.

-The next section of the hike requires good navigation skills, as the trail from Mount William Carpark to Bomjinna Campground is officially closed.
+The next section of the hike requires good navigation skills, as the trail from Mount William Carpark to Bomjinna Campground is almost completely overgrown.
 Hikers must locate the start of the Bomjinna track on the northeastern side of the carpark.
 Though the first 100 metres are covered in debris, the trail becomes more apparent and descends across gullies back to the Bomjinna Campground.

 Mount William, rising to 1167 metres, is the tallest peak in the Grampians.
 The ascent involves driving most of the way up before parking and walking the rest.
 The climb is steep but offers fantastic views along a sealed road.
 As you climb, the vegetation changes with the altitude; tall eucalyptus trees on the lower slopes gradually give way to dwarfed trees and then to low, windswept bushes and grasses.